jackrusher/dotemacs/README.md

 ### CUSTOMIZATION

-If you would like to extend this configuration, create a `<username>-local.el` file within your `.emacs.d` directory and that file will be loaded after this configuration has been initialized.
+If you would like to extend this configuration, create a `<username>-local.el` file within your `.emacs.d/lisp` directory and that file will be loaded after this configuration has been initialized.

 ## A PRIMER